Unsupervised statistical methods

 Biological applications in neuroscience and cancer

 Differential analyses aim to identify features such as differential abundance of cell types or differential expression states within cell types between groups of replicate samples from different conditions, such as diseased and healthy.
-I have been involved in several computational and methodological projects related to differential analyses in HDCyto data, including leading the development of an improved computational framework for these analyses (diffcyt) (Weber et al. 2019), and contributions to a comprehensive data analysis pipeline (Nowicka et al. 2019).
+I have been involved in several computational and methodological projects related to differential analyses in HDCyto data, including leading the development of an improved computational framework for these analyses (diffcyt) (Weber et al. 2019), and contributions to a comprehensive data analysis workflow (Nowicka et al. 2019).

 Methodological work requires rigorous and systematic benchmarking of new methods against existing methods and baselines.
 This is a crucial aspect of method development, since it provides information to users about which methods will be most appropriate for their analyses.
 Together with several research groups interested in benchmarking, I led a project to summarize our views and guidance on how best to perform different types of benchmarking studies, which we summarized in the form of a review (Weber et al. 2019).
 I have also performed several systematic benchmarks during my computational projects (Weber and Robinson 2016, Weber et al. 2019, and Weber et al. 2021).

-I support open science principles, including the release of open-source software, free availability of code and data resources, and publication of preprints.
+I support open science principles, including the release of open-source software, reproducible analyses, free availability of code and data resources, and publication of preprints.
 In my view, open science is better science and leads to faster scientific advances, since open-source software and reproducible code and data repositories allow researchers to easily build on each others’ ideas.
 In January 2021, my efforts to create open code and data resources as part of my computational projects were recognized with a Research Symbiont award.
-I also support the publication of preprints and efforts to open the academic publishing system, such as open-access publication and journal-independent peer review, to ensure that the public has access to the results of publicly funded research and to democratize access to publication venues for researchers.
+I also support the publication of preprints and emerging efforts to open the academic publishing system, such as open-access publication and journal-independent peer review, to ensure that the public has access to the results of publicly funded research and to democratize access to publication venues for researchers.